grueneschweiz/wp-theme-gruene-ch/README.md

 # wp-theme-gruene-ch
-Wordpress theme for the green parties and politicians of switzerland
+Wordpress theme for the green parties and politicians of Switzerland